graijo/java-tutorial/README.md

 ### Step 08:  Variable Arguments - The Basics

 What if you want to create a method which can accept variable number of arguments?
+Datatype...VariableName

 Let's look at an example.
 The critical part is the parameter `int... values`.